-The town was founded at exactly the watershed between the river basins of Meuse and Rhine.
+The town was founded at exactly the watershed between the basins of northern and southern branch of the river Rhine.
 It is possible that it originally was the site where ships were hauled from one little brook to another.
 After 47, a canal was dug by the Roman general Gnaeus Domitius Corbulo.

 In the second century, the town of the Cananefates received the title of Forum Hadriani.
 Too much has been made of this new name, which simply means "market of Hadrian".
 It was not uncommon for towns to change their name to honor a ruler.
 Several archaeologists have claimed that the emperor Hadrian (117-138) awarded the right to organize markets to the town, which can therefore, in their view, best be typified as a market town.
 However, we know enough of Roman Law to understand that as a municipal capital, Voorburg did already have this prerogative.
 The fact that the old name was still in use during the reign of the emperor Decius (249-251), should have been sufficient warning against this theory.note[This misunderstanding is one of the examples of the regrettable lack of cooperation between Dutch archaeologists and historians.]

 The only thing we know for certain is that the town changed its name.
 It is tempting to link this to several well-documented building activities in the region during the reign of Hadrian (e.g., repairs of the Canal of Corbulo, which connected Voorburg with the Rhine at Leiden in the north and the estuary of the Meuse in the south).